hazelweakly/hazelweakly.me/src/blog/scaling-mastodon.md

 5. `GOTO 10`

 At some point you're going to run out of `max_connections`.
-If you raise it to an absurd number like above 1024, the _next_ issue you're probably going to run into is that your storage system probably can't actually handle the IO demands you're placing on it.
+If you raise it to an absurd number like above 1024, the _next_ issue you're probably going to run into is that your storage system probably can't actually handle the IO demands you're theoretically placing on it.

 Here's what the above sequence looks like from the system's point of view: